github/government.github.com/docs/about.md

 ---
 title: About
-layout: page
+layout: support-page
 description: About GitHub
 permalink: /about/
 ---

-Subnav
-- Glossay
-- FAQ
-- Project Ideas

-GitHub is a company and GitHub.com, GitHub Enterprise, GitHub for Mac and more are things we built to make working together easier.
+#### GitHub is a company and GitHub.com, GitHub Enterprise, GitHub for Mac and more are things we built to make working together easier.

 ### GitHub, Inc